Experience with Application of TLAs on 400 kV Line

 Costs: Earthing Versus TLAs

-It is possible to calculate the minimum tower earthing level to reduce the backflashover rate to a level acceptable to the utility.
+It is possible to calculate the minimum tower earthing level to reduce the back-flashover rate to a level acceptable to the utility.
 The cost of reducing the tower footing resistance to this target value can then be determined.
-Other factors to bear in mind are the possibility of copper theft, thereby increasing the resistance and backflashover rate, and the failure rate of the arresters, thereby reducing the overall reliability of the line.
+Other factors to bear in mind are the possibility of copper theft, thereby increasing the resistance and back-flashover rate, and the failure rate of the arresters, thereby reducing the overall reliability of the line.
 Normally, this failure rate is well known in terms of substation arresters, but with TLAs there is the additional problem of conductor movement to deal with, whether this is due to vibration, galloping or simply excessive movement under high winds.
 Without these extra factors, it is a relatively easy calculation to determine whether earthing improvement or arrester use is more economic.
-However, the lack of field testing and the necessity or otherwise of increased damping means that the mechanical reliability of TLAs cannot yet be established.
+However, lack of field-testing and necessity or otherwise of increased damping means that the mechanical reliability of TLAs cannot yet be established.
 If the TLA presence increases vibration levels, for example, then a shortened conductor life may result.
 Another aspect is the disconnection time related to the circuit breaker operation time.
 There is therefore a race between the line protection scheme and the TLA disconnector operation and this may vary from incident to incident as well as in different weather conditions.
 However, this is an electrical/mechanical balance situation that is not within the scope of this article.

 Conclusions